 Payroll cards are a dramatically growing trend among various businesses.
 The Mercator Advisory Group research shows that the amount of money loaded onto pay cards increased from $40.3 billion in 2017 to $51 billion in 2021.

-Payroll cards can be an excellent alternative to other employee payment methods as they provide easy access to workers’ wages without having to open a bank account.
+Payroll cards can be an excellent alternative to other employee payment methods as they provide easy access to workers’ wages.
 Payroll cards are different from other pay methods, and the technology that powers them is also unique.
 In this article, we’ll introduce you to payroll cards and explain how they work.

 What is a payroll card?

-Payroll cards for employees (sometimes referred to as pay cards) are prepaid cards that function much like debit cards.
+Payroll cards for employees (sometimes referred to as pay cards) function much like debit cards and provide workers quick access to their wages.
 They are usually issued by financial institutions and managed through a third-party payment provider like a payroll system.
 Most pay cards usually come with a digital wallet that supports online transactions.

 Employers use payroll cards to pay their employees as an alternative to direct deposits and other traditional payment methods like checks.
 Employers load wages onto the card and workers can then withdraw or use the money as they wish.
 Payroll cards can be used anywhere that accepts debit card payments, including retail stores, restaurants, and online merchants.
 Some payroll cards may even offer rewards or cash back programs.